voucherifyio/voucherify-android-sdk/README.md

 - `voucherCodeHint` - label attached to the voucher code input
 - `voucherIcon` - icon appearing on the right
 - `validVoucherIcon` - icon appearing on the right after validation when provided code was valid
 - `invalidVoucherIcon` - icon appearing on the right after validation when provided code was invalid
-- `invalidVoucherErrorMessage` - a text appearing beneath the code input when it's invalid

 You can disable any of the 3 icons by specifying them as `@android:color/transparent`.